Lebowski89/blog/content/common.md

 The rest of this document is dedicated to describing the common tasks I use.

 ### Key points
-   - The common tasks are included in a resources directory in the Ansible directory
+   - The common task files are in a folder in the Ansible directory
    - Each task has generic variables that will be replaced with relevant ones during the play when the role is included using the `ansible.builtin.include_tasks` module
    - Loops and iterating over hashes are key to reducing the number of required tasks.